 Next, add the vegetable broth to the pot and stir to combine well.

 Add the chopped fresh parsley, cloves, bay leaves, and the roasted and peeled chestnuts.
 Bring the mixture a boil, then reduce the heat to medium low and allow to simmer, covered, for about 30 minutes.

 Remove from heat and take out the bay leaves.

-Puree the soup in a blender or process until desired consistency is reached (you may want to completely puree it smooth or leave a few chunks, up to you!).
+Puree the soup in a blender or process until desired consistency is reached (completely puree it smooth or leave a few chunks—up to you!).